-Ashmore Group has suffered a drop in its assets under management in the three months ending September, a result of both negative
+Ashmore Group has suffered a drop in its assets under management in the three months ending September, a result of both negativeinvestment performance and outflows.

 The specialist emerging markets asset manager reports assets under management of $71.3 billion (€56.3 billion), a decline of $3.7 billion since the end of June.
 The drop is attributed to negative investment performance of $3.4 billion and net outflows of $0.3 billion.